experimentarium/times/docs/part-2/06-equations.md

 Consequently, in both cases the annualized investment payments are then assumed to occur at the mid-point of each fiscal year starting at the time of the lump-sum investment, and the annual payments are equivalent to the lump-sum investment when discounted back to that point by the technology-specific discount rate.
 The implementation of the optional corrections for mid-year discounting corresponds to equations ({eq}`XI-1` to {eq}`XI-3`).
 To be consistent, the expression {eq}`XI-3` for $CRF_{2,mid}$ should also be used for decommissioning costs.

-(constraints)=
+(equations-constraints)=
 ## Constraints

 The constraints available in standard TIMES are shown in {numref}`times-equations`, and later fully described in the following subsections.
-The constraints related to the Climate Module (CLI), Damage Cost Functions (DAM) and Endogenous Technology Learning (ETL) are shown and described in three separate chapters (Appendices [A](the-times-climate-module), [B](damage-cost-functions) and [C](endogenous-technological-learning) respectively).
+The constraints related to the Climate Module (CLI), Damage Cost Functions (DAM) and Endogenous Technology Learning (ETL) are shown and described in three separate chapters (Appendices [A](part2-climate-module), [B](damage-cost-functions) and [C](endogenous-technological-learning) respectively).
 The constraints related to the advanced unit commitment formulation are described in detail in a separate document \"*Dispatching and Unit Commitment in TIMES*\", and the constraints related to the balancing services extension are described in a separate document \"*Enhancing the flexibility in TIMES: Introducing Ancillary Services Markets*\".

 ```{list-table} List of TIMES equations.
 :name: times-equations